hGriff0n/speroc/docs/_readme.md

 Currently supported: Basic integer arithmatic, Basic variables and functions, Variable shadowing and scoping, Mutability Restrictions (NOTE: A basic type checking pass does exist, but is not used).

-I will be taking some time to rearchitect most of the system internals to smooth over cracks that have begun to appear and to better target the system to future avenues and opportunities (and because I've taken a month-long break).
-One part of this rearchitecture will be the introduction of a new IR that final codegen will operate off of (instead of the current direct-from-AST).
-The other focus will be on streamlining the storage and pass system, particularly for accessing variable and other symbol information (ie. what we need for type and function checking).

 Run 'run_tests.bat' after compilation to see which systems are hooked up.

 Take a look at the full Spero documentation [here](https://github.com/hGriff0n/Spero)!